 The Social Security system in Spain includes the state pension scheme.
-The pension scheme is financed by payroll tax on salaries where employees pay 4.7% of their salaries while employers pay amounts equal to 23.6% of employees’ salary.
+The pension scheme is financed by a payroll tax on salaries where employees pay 4.7% of their salaries while employers pay amounts equal to 23.6% of employees’ salaries.

-There are 2 types of unemployment benefit in Spain: contributory and non-contributory:
+There are 2 types of unemployment benefits in Spain: contributory and non-contributory.